 Our Zero Waste Strategy

-The recycling collection is hand-sorted by material type by the crews at the kerbside.
+The recycling collection is delivered using three wheeled bins and a box, with collections occuring weekly.
 This collection system is aligned with Scotland's Zero Waste Plan, with the aim of collecting the widest range of materials of the highest possible quality.

 What we do with this information